E ccentric? Ecstatic.

 the same time.
 Making my way down the stairs, these too impressed me with their antiquated but attractive banisters.

-Despite its deserved reputation for oddness (just do a Google search or look at their definition of a website), the Duncan is downtown, surrounded by arts, entertainment, and lively happenings just steps from its entrance.
-Think restaurants, bars, galleries, boutiques, theater, and Yale University.
+Despite its deserved reputation for oddness, the Duncan is downtown, surrounded by arts, entertainment and lively happenings just steps from its entrance—restaurants, bars, galleries, boutiques, theater.
 The area really has it all, and within walking distance.
 No matter your pleasure, it’s probably a hop, skip and a jump away.

-For travelers looking to be pampered and fawned over, this quaint, quiet and quirky old timer may not be the best bet for you.
+This quaint, quiet and quirky old-timer may not be the best bet for you.
 Room service is a foreign notion; so too are spa amenities and valet parking.
-But, for those seeking something a little out of the ordinary with an appreciation for, shall I say, basic accommodations and a keep-to-yourself stay, the Duncan is perhaps the key to your ye olde Yale visit.
+But for those seeking something out of the ordinary with an appreciation for just-the-basics accommodations and a keep-to-yourself stay, the Duncan is perhaps the key to your ye olde Yale visit.
 Plus, with all the green you’ll save by foregoing the predictable chains, you’ll more readily be able to take advantage of the plethora of gems nearby.
-There’s so much you won’t want to miss, so why not give it a shot?
-The investment is worth the risk and, if it doesn’t suit, the “loss” is negligible.
 You can always check into somewhere more luxurious, (like, say, The Study at Yale next door) but be prepared to drop more dough.

-But for the right kind of traveler, you’re not just getting a bargain hotel.
-You’re getting a story.
-What that story will be depends almost entirely on your expectations, outlook, and, well, your spirit of adventure.
+Open-minded travelers and hometown explorers who stay at the Duncan aren’t just getting a bargain hotel.
+They’re getting a story.
+What that story will be depends almost entirely on their outlook, and their spirit of adventure.